Lasius fuliginosus: Description

 Workers of Lasius fuliginosus have a black shiny colour, a relatively large head, broadly cordate, with a distinct posterior emargination and rounded occipital lobes.
 Over the dorsum is present a sparse pubescence and scattered erect hairs.
 Legs are brownish yellow.

-Also the queens have a black shiny colour and a shape similar to the workers, pubescence and body hairs are more abundant, but the orifice of the metapleural gland lacks guard hairs.
-Head is heart-shaped, broadly emarginated and wider that alitrunk.
-Moreover scutum overhangs the pronotal convexity.
+Queens have a black shiny colour and a shape similar to the workers, pubescence and body hairs are more abundant, but the orifice of the metapleural gland lacks guard hairs.
+The head is heart-shaped, broadly emarginated and wider that alitrunk.
+Moreover the scutum overhangs the pronotal convexity.
 Legs are brownish yellow and rather longer than in workers.
-In males suberect hairs are present on extensor tibial surface and/or on antennal scapes.
+In males, suberect hairs are present on extensor tibial surface and/or on antennal scapes.

 Workers can reach a length of about 4–6 mm, while females are larger (6–6.5 mm).
 Small males reach a length of 4.5–5 mm).

 Physiology and behavior

-To communicate alarm, the species has been known to dispense Dendrolasin (C15H22O), a Terpenoid compound, from their mandibular glands.
+To communicate alarm, the species has been known to dispense dendrolasin (C15H22O), a terpenoid compound, from their mandibular glands.

-The species is associated with the Nitidulid beetle Amphotis marginata, called the "highwayman" of the local ant world.
+The species is associated with the nitidulid beetle Amphotis marginata, called the "highwayman" of the local ant world.
 The beetles occupy shelters along the foraging trails of L. fuliginosis.
 When night comes, they patrol the trails and take food from the ants returning to the nest.
 They specifically target those ants with a lot of food in their bodies.
-They trick ants into regurgitating into their mouths, a common act between ants and other animals called "trophallaxis".
+They trick ants into regurgitating into their mouths, a common act between ants and other animals called trophallaxis.
 The ants soon realize they have been tricked and begin to fight the beetle.
 The beetle responds by removing itself from the ants' mouths and flattening its body to the ground in a way that ants cannot roll them over and effectively combat them.